ziudeso/aframe-asset-on-demand-component/README.md

 This will load the Asset in the beginning and attach it to the box as a texture.
 It will stay there throughout the whole lifecycle of the scene.

-With the Asset OnDemand Module you would it like this:
+With the Asset OnDemand Module you would do it like this:

 ```html
 <head>